ShreyasDutt/lifemap/README.md

 ## 📃 Getting Started

 1. Clone the repo
-2. Add `.env.local` with MongoDB, Cloudinary, and Clerk keys
+2. Add `.env` with MongoDB, Cloudinary, and Clerk keys
 3. Run `npm install`
 4. Start the dev server with `npm run dev`